studiorobot/Speak2Scene/README.md

 3. Install all the relevant packages: `npm install`
 > If you get an error `npm: command not found`, then navigate to a new terminal window and follow the steps to install [Node](#node).
 Then make sure to restart the terminal and start from Step 2 of the Installation procedure.
 4. Create a `.env` file within the `Speak2Scene` folder.
 Refer to [OpenAI API](#openai-api) and [Firebase](#firebase) sections to get the API keys and other details and add them into the `.env` file by following the format outlined [here](#env-file).
+5. You will need to have [Google Cloud SDK](https://docs.cloud.google.com/sdk/docs/install-sdk) installed.
+Follow the steps outlined in the link.
+Perform `gcloud --version` in the terminal and it should not produce any errors if it is successfully installed.
+Perform the following after:
+  - `gcloud init`
+  - `gsutil cors set cors.json gs://<firebase-storage-name>`.
+You can find the `<firebase-storage-name>` on your Firebase console under "Storage".
+It should be `<something>.firebasestorage.app`.
+  - Run `gsutil cors get gs://<firebase-storage-name>` to check if the previous step was successful.
-5. Perform: `npm run dev`.
+6. Perform: `npm run dev`.
 This should start a server and the app on your computer with a localhost url.
 Open the localhost url in your web browser (tested with Google Chrome browser).
 It should open the app with a `[researcher]` screen.
 You can enter a name and it will take you to the landing page.
 > If the application starts correctly, you should notice something that looks like the following in the terminal (Note: It's okay if not each line is exactly the same!):
 > ```
 > > userstudy-app@0.0.0 dev